weng-lab/krews/docs/why_krews.md

 ## Cloud Native

-Krews currently supports the [Google Genomics Pipelines API](https://cloud.google.com/genomics/) as a first class citizen.
+Krews currently supports the [Google Cloud Life Sciences](https://cloud.google.com/life-sciences/) pipelines API as a first class citizen.
 It was the first integration written, and support was not shoe-horned into a model that does not support it well.
 It will take full advantage of the Pipelines API's ability to create and use exactly the VM you need for every task.
 It can also group many small tasks to run together easily.